keeleleek/votic-corpora/README.md

 The Votic corpora can be [searched and queried here](https://korp.keeleressursid.ee/?mode=vadja) and [here (development)](https://korp.keeleressursid.ee/kuus/?mode=vadja).

-They are licensed with CC BY SA 4.0 and formatted with the Giellatekno flavour of Korp's corpus annotation used in the corpus search system at the [Center of Estonian Language Resources](https://keeleressursid.ee/en/).
+Both of the corpuses are licensed with CC BY SA 4.0 and formatted with the Giellatekno flavour of Korp's corpus annotation used in the corpus search system at the [Center of Estonian Language Resources](https://keeleressursid.ee/en/).

+See [http://vadda.keeleleek.ee/] for more Votic resources.